SpaceXpanse/democrit-marketplace/README.md

 1. The taker initiates the trade by contacting the maker and telling them the order and exact amount of asset they are interested in.
-1. If the taker is the seller, they also send two addresses of their wallet, one for the name output and one for receiving the payment in CHI.
+1. If the taker is the seller, they also send two addresses of their wallet, one for the name output and one for receiving the payment in ROD.
 1. If the maker is the seller, they reply with those two addresses in a follow-up message.
 1. Before the seller sends their addresses, they also lock the name output